(click on image above to see large map)

 12. Beach & Road Course, 1948-58

 Stock cars and motorcycles raced on the 4.1 mile course, which was two miles of asphalt and two miles beach with turns cut through the dunes at either end of the make shift racetrack.
-The North Turn Restaurant is located at the north turn of the old course.
+Historical Racing's North Turn Restaurant, 4511 South Atlantic Ave.
+Ponce Inlet is located at the north turn of the old course.
+The Restaurant is filled with vintage Racing photos and racing related memorabilia.
+The restaurant still remains operating as it did during the beach racing days of 1948 - 1958 when it served box lunches to spectators. it is one of the location that holds the key to Volusia County racing history.

 13. Olds Hall